-To read about the new features of the latest update, go to What Is New in Denodo 8.0 Update 20220126.
+To read about the new features of the latest update, go to What Is New in Denodo 8.0u20230301.

-Virtual DataPort has a new web interface for developers: the Design Studio.
+Virtual DataPort has a new web interface for administrators and SQL developers: the Design Studio.

 The Design Studio is aimed at developers that create data sources, base views, derived views, publish web services, etc. Its layout is similar to the Administration Tool.

 Developers can use the Design Studio or keep using the Administration Tool.
 All data sources, views, web services… created or modified from the Design Studio can be opened and modified from the Administration Tool and vice versa.

 As of Feb 06, 2024, the plan is to actively maintain the Administration Tool during, at least, the full life of version 8.0.

 In the documentation, when there is an explanation of how to do a task with Design Studio, usually you will be able to do the same using the Administration Tool.

 The Solution Manager includes the Design Studio as well.
 You do not have to start it, it starts up automatically when starting the Solution Manager Administration Tool.
 The installation of the Denodo Platform also includes the Design Studio.